MarthL/sts/readme.md

-CollaboratorPage | In progress | Display just the collection atm ProfilePage    | In progress | Must handle error from FE with redlabel error ProjectsPage   | In progress | Display the informations and need design Loader    | To do | Check if BE is ok or not
+CollaboratorPage | In progress | Display just the collection atm ProfilePage    | In progress | Must handle error from FE with redlabel error ProjectsPage   | In progress | Display the informations and need design Loader    | To do | Implement for Homepage, editProfile...
+ConfirmModalProfile    | To do | Implement modal to inform user and changes are saved (or not).

 <br><br><br>